 The Lincoln Institute addresses important contemporary issues in land policy through its research projects and its programs for public officials, private-sector participants, and others who are actively involved in making decisions about the taxation, regulation, and use of land in their communities.
 Many central themes – the taxation of land, land market operations, land regulation, property rights, and the distribution of benefits from land development – build upon the ideas of Henry George, whose concerns about the links between social equity and economic progress and land policy in the nineteenth century are still relevant today.

-Our work is organized in seven major areas: Planning and Urban Form, Valuation and Taxation, International and Institute-Wide Initiatives, the Babbitt Center for Land and Water Policy, the Center for Community Investment, the People's Republic of China, and Latin America and the Caribbean.
-We offer educational programs, sponsor research, undertake demonstration projects, and participate in other activities that provide important insights for policy makers in the United States and around the world.
+Our work is organized in seven major areas: Planning and Urban Form, Valuation and Taxation, International and Institute-Wide Initiatives, Latin America and the Caribbean, People's Republic of China, the Babbitt Center for Land and Water Policy, and the Center for Community Investment.
+We offer educational programs, support research, undertake demonstration projects, and participate in other activities that provide important insights for policy makers in the United States and around the world.
 Our international activities range from Asia to Eastern Europe to Africa.